Blended Family & Step Parent Books: Wisdom is Waiting!

 - If you want a book to help you with the day-to-day life of being a step parent, and tips to be the best step parent you can be, our first choice would be Step Parenting: 50 One-Minute DOs & DON'Ts for Stepdads & Stepmoms.
 We loved the short and insightful approach and that it addressed both parents, in not only having a great relationship with your kids, but your spouse as well.
 But another excellent book along the same lines was 101 Tips for the Smart Stepmom.
 It was only geared toward moms, and it has a Christian theme throughout, but some might prefer it for those reasons.
 The Smart Stepmom, The Smart Stepdad, and Wisdom on Stepparenting all had good things to offer, but our two favorites seemed to deliver more information and in fewer words.

 Don't think we liked every step parenting book out there.
 To the contrary, some did not impress us enough to mention.
-Also, there are two listed below that we elected to specifically not recommend.
+Also, there is one book listed below that we elected to specifically not recommend.
 Happy step parenting!

 Step Parent Books We Read But Did Not Review: